 Prospectus Summary PAGE 1

 Risk Factors 9

-Presentation of Financial and Other Information 44
+Presentation of Financial and Other Information 45

-Market and Industry Data 44
+Market and Industry Data 45

-Cautionary Statement Regarding Forward-Looking Statements 45
+Cautionary Statement Regarding Forward-Looking Statements 46

-Use of Proceeds 46
+Use of Proceeds 47

-Dividend Policy 47
+Dividend Policy 48

-Capitalization 48
+Capitalization 49

 Dilution 50

 Exchange Rates 52

 Selected Consolidated Financial and Other Information 53

 Management's Discussion and Analysis of Financial Condition and Results of Operations 55

 Business 69

-Management 97
+Management 102

-Principal Shareholders 101
+Principal Shareholders 106

-Related Party Transactions 103
+Related Party Transactions 109

-Description of Share Capital and Articles of Association 105
+Description of Share Capital and Articles of Association 111

-Comparison of Delaware Law and Swiss Law 114
+Comparison of Delaware Law and Swiss Law 121

-Common Shares Eligible for Future Sale 120
+Common Shares Eligible for Future Sale 127

-Taxation 122
+Taxation 129

-Underwriting 130
+Underwriting 137

-Expenses of the Offering 137
+Expenses of the Offering 144

-Legal Matters 138
+Legal Matters 145

-Auditors 138
+Auditors 145

-Experts 138
+Experts 145

-Enforcement of Judgments 139
+Enforcement of Judgments 146

-Where You Can Find More Information 140
+Where You Can Find More Information 147

 Index to Financial Statements F-1

-Unless otherwise indicated or the context otherwise requires, all references in this prospectus to "Auris Medical" or the "Company," "we," "our," "ours," "us" or similar terms refer to Auris Medical Holding AG, together with its subsidiaries, except that when referring to the audited consolidated financial statements, the unaudited condensed consolidated interim financial statements and historical financial results, such terms refer to Auris Medical AG, together with its subsidiaries, prior to the corporate reorganization described in "Prospectus Summary - Corporate Information."
+Unless otherwise indicated or the context otherwise requires, all references in this prospectus to "Auris Medical" or the "Company," "we," "our," "ours," "us" or similar terms refer to Auris Medical Holding AG, together with its subsidiaries, except that when referring to the audited consolidated financial statements, the unaudited condensed consolidated interim financial statements and historical financial results, such terms refer to Auris Medical AG, together with its subsidiaries, except that when referring to the audited consolidated financial statements and historical financial results, such terms refer to Auris Medical AG, together with its subsidiaries, prior to the corporate reorganization described in "Prospectus Summary - Corporate Information."
 The trademarks, trade names and service marks appearing in this prospectus are property of their respective owners.